bobyXray/Cooking-With-React/README.md

 ## Acknowledgments

-* Kyle Cook for this wonderful course.
+* Kyle Cook for his wonderful course.
 I learned a lot in just a small amount of time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).